 With the help of virtual effects, those who have wondered what the Cambodian site of Angkor Wat looked like in it's prime can uncover it's history by clicking here.
 To see what the temples look like today, click here.

 Want to visit the Seven Wonders of the World without leaving your home?
 All of them are available online.
-You can peer out from Machu Picchu without making the climb if you click here, or explore Petra of Jordan with a helpful audio guide if you click here.
-If you want to walk along the Great Wall of China, click here.
+You can now peer out from Machu Picchu without making the climb, explore Petra of Jordan with a helpful audio guide or virtually walk along the Great Wall of China.

-Those missing out on sampling the best champagnes during vineyard visits can now enjoy a 360-degree virtual tour of the hillsides, houses and cellars of France's Champagne region.
-To get a behind-the-scenes look at the production process of the famous bubbly, click here.
+Those missing out on sampling the best champagnes during vineyard visits can now enjoy a 360-degree virtual tour of the hillsides, houses and cellars of France's Champagne region and get a behind-the-scenes look at the production process of the famous bubbly.
 If watching that makes you thirsty, take a look at our roundup of the best wine delivery services.

 Monte-Carlo Société des Bains de Mer has also suggested interactive ways to experience the city’s highlights, inspired by the five senses.
 For a taste of the Principality, resident chefs have shared their signature dishes here so that viewers can bring hotel cuisine to their own home.
 To listen to the sounds of Monte-Carlo’s nightclub scene, you can tune into the online playlists from COYA with Spotify.
 Click here to listen.

 To take in Monaco’s famous sights, the Société has recommended adding some James Bond movies to you quarantine movie watchlist.
 The Bond films GoldenEye and Never Say Never Again are both back-dropped by the famous Monte-Carlo Casino and the French Riviera beachfront.